Isidro Pitta: Sportivo Luqueño

 In August 2020, Pitta was in the interest of Argentine club Union de Santa Fé after scoring three goals in three games following the recommencement of the 2020 season.
 In September 2020, Tigo Sports announced that Pitta was in the orbit of Primera División Argentina club Independiente.
 Independiente unsuccessfully submitted a loan offer for Pitta with an option to buy him.

 Olimpia

 In September 2020, Pitta joined Club Olimpia of Asunción from Sportivo Luqueño for the remainder of the 2020 season and the 2020 Copa Libertadores group stage.
 Prior to the transfer, Pitta had scored 8 goals and created 4 assists in 18 league games for Sportivo Luqueño during the 2020 season.

 Huesca

 On 16 August 2021, Pitta moved to Spain and signed a four-year contract with Segunda División side SD Huesca.
 He scored his first goals abroad on 24 September, netting a brace in a 2–0 away win over Real Sociedad B.

 Loan to Juventude

 On 28 January 2022, Pitta switched teams and countries again after signing a one-year loan deal with Campeonato Brasileiro Série A side Juventude.
-He has been a regular starter for the club, but his was relegates at the end of the season.
+He has been a regular starter for the club, but his team was relegated at the end of the season.